Mental Health Counseling, M.A.

 The Brooklyn College Mental Health Counseling Program was first offered in 2006 to address the needs of those training for the MHC license.
 Many other programs were created by altering or expanding existing tracks, which often are in Schools of Education and were originally designed to train school counselors.
 In addition, other programs may focus on one approach to counseling, with brief exposure to others, while the Brooklyn College program aims to provide in-depth exposure to each of the three principal approaches to counseling: cognitive-behavioral, experiential/humanistic, and psychodynamic counseling.

-We also offer two specialized programs that require course work and fees in addition to those of our MHC Program.
-While undertaking the program—or, more usually, following its completion—students may opt to earn Advanced Certificates in grief counseling, autism spectrum disorders, or play therapy.
-An advanced certificate in aging and course work in substance abuse counseling leading to a CASAC are planned.
+We also offer two specialized programs that require coursework and fees in addition to those of our MHC Program (there are no additional fees if you are already enrolled as a full-time student).
+While undertaking the program—or, more usually, following its completion—students may opt to earn advanced certificates in grief counseling, autism spectrum disorders, or play therapy.
+An advanced certificate in aging and coursework in substance abuse counseling leading to a CASAC are planned.
+Substance abuse counseling leading to a CASAC are planned.

 Relative to Doctoral Degrees in Professional Psychology (Psy.D. or Ph.D.)